t-lin/devstack/README.md

 will be our controller/network/compute node, and HOST2 will be solely a compute node.

+**NOTE**: It is strongly recommended to use static IPs on the physical interfaces.
+If you use DHCP on any desktop distribution (e.g., Ubuntu Desktop), make sure you uninstall the `network-manager` package.

 **NOTE**: If you want to test it on VirtualBox, use the virtual box template uploaded on [my home page](http://www.cs.toronto.edu/~soheil/devstack-vbox.tbz2) and also make sure that you have disabled DHCP for vboxnet0